acmasters17/dissertation-predicting-keypresses-using-machine-learning/README.md

 # Dissertation - Predicting Key Presses Using Machine Learning

-This is the project repo for psyam22 dissertation - Predicting Key Presses over Video Calls using an Audio Side-Channel Attack and Machine Learning.
+This is the project repo for my dissertation - Predicting Key Presses over Video Calls using an Audio Side-Channel Attack and Machine Learning.

 ![animated_gif_of_live_processor](./DocumentationAssets/Live_Processor_In_Action.gif)